Executive Summary

 Prince Remi Adewuyi

-The Shield Safety Foundation (TSSF)
+The Shield Safety Foundation

 Our Board of Trustees

-REMI ADEWUYI- PRESIDENT & CEO
+REMI ADEWUYI - PRESIDENT & CEO

 OLUWATOYIN WILLIAMS - VICE PRESIDENT

 Oluwatoyin Williams joined TSSF August 2015 as a volunteer and trustee.
 A renowned Journalist with 35 years wealth of experience in Radio Station Broadcasting before joining TSSFNigeria in 2015.
-Mrs. Williams is currently the Vice President of this organization.
+Mrs. Williams is currently the Vice President of this organisation.
 She has brought her wealth of experience into TSSF to enlighten, inform, educate and campaign to the vulnerable community for a change, mentoring and presenting at conferences

-OMO EZOMO-AJIWE- GENERAL SECRETARY
+OMO EZOMO-AJIWE - GENERAL SECRETARY

 Omo became a volunteer in 2018 and joined the board of trustees of TSSF in June 2023, a graduate of University of Ibadan and a registered member of the Librarian Registeration Council of Nigeria (LRCN).
 She is a Certified Librarian of Nigeria (CRLN) and she's currently the Chief Librarian and Head of Library Unit at the National Museum of Unity.
-Omo loves to work with young adults and interacts well with teenagers ensuring they overcome their fears and achieve their goals.
-She is currently the General Secretary of the Trustee and Director of Administration.
+Omo loves to work with young adults and interacts well…

 ABIOLA OLASUPO - MEMBER